-Beginning with the fall 2013 catalogue, UT Anthropology offers a graduate certificate and undergraduate concentration in DDHR.
+UT Anthropology offers a graduate certificate and undergraduate concentration in DDHR.
 Required courses include the Anthropology of Human Rights, Forensic Science and Human Rights, and Disasters.
 A range of subdisciplinary electives allows students to specialize while fostering holistic training.
-Access to the department’s first-rate resources, such as the Forensic Anthropology Center and the Anthropological Genetics Lab, archaeological field schools, and research and study abroad in northern Uganda and elsewhere, provide students with opportunities to develop knowledge and skills in-context.
+Access to the department’s first-rate resources, such as the Forensic Anthropology Center and the Anthropological Genetics Lab, archaeological field schools, and ethnographic field research opportunities locally, nationally, and internationally, provide students with opportunities to develop knowledge and skills in-context.